kousthubha-sky/UnifiedAPI-mvp/examples/node/README.md

-# PaymentHub SDK Examples
+# OneRouter SDK Examples

-This directory contains example scripts demonstrating how to use the PaymentHub SDK.
+This directory contains example scripts demonstrating how to use the OneRouter SDK.

 ## Prerequisites